MarcossYoung/bioAnalyst/process/V-Genes5.md

   separation; only then do the weights stop being a bare heuristic.
 - **Promotion:** only after the benchmark passes may the axis carry a verdict.

+## Benchmark v1 cases (locked)

+Stage 5 uses a small, source-pinned benchmark rather than an invented toy set.
+The negative set calibrates the risk layer only; the positive case tests whether the primary comparative axis can recover a published finding.

+### Negative artifact set — risk-layer calibration

+Each negative case is stored as a labeled diagnostic case with the published source, artifact mode, affected gene/site/region identifiers where available, and the expected risk reason(s).
+The harness may use cached diagnostics for CI, but the source extraction rules below are version-pinned and auditable.

+1. **NEG-ALIGN-DROSOPHILA-2011**
+   - Source: Markova-Raina & Petrov, "High sensitivity to aligner and high rate of false positives in the estimates of positive selection in the 12 Drosophila genomes", Genome Research, 2011, DOI: `10.1101/gr.115949.110`.
+   - Case definition: Drosophila positive-selection calls reported as aligner-sensitive in the paper/supplement.
+Each extracted gene/site call becomes one artifact case.
+   - Expected signal: `alignment.result_changes_with_aligner = true` and/or low
+     alignment-confidence diagnostics; final `fp_risk.tier` must be `flagged` or `excluded`.

+2. **NEG-ALIGN-SITEWISE-2011**
+   - Source: Jordan & Goldman, "The Effects of Alignment Error and Alignment Filtering on the Sitewise Detection of Positive Selection", Molecular Biology and Evolution, 2011/2012 issue, DOI: `10.1093/molbev/msr272`.
+   - Case definition: alignment-error / filtering-sensitive sitewise positive-selection detections from the paper's benchmark examples.
+These are method-artifact cases, not biological positives.
+   - Expected signal: low alignment confidence, material MAFFT/PRANK or filtered/unfiltered disagreement where available; final `fp_risk.tier` must be `flagged` or `excluded`.

+3. **NEG-GBGC-HAR-2010**
+   - Source: Katzman et al., "GC-Biased Evolution Near Human Accelerated Regions", PLoS Genetics, 2010, DOI: `10.1371/journal.pgen.1000960`.
+   - Case definition: HAR-near loci/regions where accelerated evolution is explained or materially confounded by GC-biased evolution.
+These are gBGC artifact controls for the risk model; noncoding cases are represented as region-linked diagnostic records and do not enter the ERC positive-recovery test.
+   - Expected signal: `gbgc.risk = high`; final `fp_risk.tier` must be `flagged` or
+     `excluded`.

+4. **NEG-GBGC-GENOME-2010**
+   - Source: Ratnakumar et al., "Detecting positive selection within genomes: the problem of biased gene conversion", Philosophical Transactions of the Royal Society B, 2010, DOI: `10.1098/rstb.2010.0007`.
+   - Case definition: gBGC-prone selection-scan calls/classes described by the paper, preferentially protein-coding examples where identifiers are extractable from the paper or supplement.
+   - Expected signal: high gBGC risk, plus recombination/hotspot annotation where available; final `fp_risk.tier` must be `flagged` or `excluded`.

+Optional expansion after v1, not required for promotion: Bolívar et al., "Biased Inference of Selection Due to GC-Biased Gene Conversion and the Rate of Protein Evolution in Flycatchers When Accounting for It", Molecular Biology and Evolution, 2018, 35(10):2475,
+DOI: `10.1093/molbev/msy149`.

+### Positive reproducible case — primary-axis recovery

+**POS-ERC-SLC30A9-2021**
+- Source: "Evolutionary rate covariation identifies SLC30A9 (ZnT9) as a mitochondrial zinc transporter", Biochemical Journal, 2021, DOI: `10.1042/bcj20210342`.
+- Why this case: it is an ERC-style comparative finding, so it exercises the Stage 3 primary axis directly instead of resting promotion on the underpowered Stage 4 rate-phenotype leg.
+- Test input:
+  - Query gene: `SLC30A9`.
+  - Positive comparator set: curated mitochondrial zinc / mitochondrial transporter / OXPHOS-context genes extracted from the paper and its data, versioned in the benchmark.
+  - Negative comparator set: matched random/control genes already used by the Stage 3 control-set machinery.
+- Recovery criterion: `SLC30A9` must rank above the predeclared percentile threshold against controls by ERC/mirrortree-lite rate covariation, with the same direction as the published finding, and no high-risk diagnostic reason may be required to make it pass.
+- This positive case is **not used to tune weights**.
+It is a held-out recovery check evaluated after negative-set calibration.

 ## Design

 ### 5.1 Harness — `validation/` (new)